kostrykin/blas-benchmark/README.md

 # blas-benchmark

 Tasks are defined in `tasks/*.py`.
 The Conda environments, which specify different BLAS and with which the tasks should be run, are defined in `results/*/environment.yml`.
+The Python versions and numbers of threads are defined in `profiles.yml`.
 To determine the runtime of a task, the task is repeated for at least 10 seconds, and the average is determined.
 The repetition and averaging procedure is repeated 3 times, and the best result is used.

 ## Main results: